sevenGroupFrance/sulu-icon-picker-bundle/README.md

 on the add button to add this library to your selection](assets/images/ip-6.png)

 Then, choose the icons you want to use in your project by clicking on them or select all in the menu on the top right side of your selection.
 In the bottom menu, click on the `Generate SVG & More` button.
-Then, on the same button, click on the "download" button.
+Then, click on the "download" button.

 In the file you just downloaded, you'll need two files: `selection.json` and `symbol-defs`.
-Replace the bundle's `selection.json` file content with your own, and replace the bundle's `Iconlist.js` file's `<defs>` section with your own.
+Replace the bundle's `selection.json` file content with your own, and replace the bundle's `Iconlist.js` file's `<defs>` tags content with your own.
 If you want to put the entire SVG in `Iconlist.js`'s return function, please be careful to convert inline style with react style (from string to object).

 ## Load your SVG in your application's front